-The Einkorn crop has an unusual, short, flat, two-row seed head which encloses small wheat like grains encased in inedible husk.
-The crop grows tall in the field and thrives in poor soil and adverse weather conditions, typically found in Britain.
+The Einkorn crop grows tall in the field, with an unusual, short, flat, two-row seed head which encloses small wheat like grains encased in inedible husk.
+Einkorn thrives in poor soil and in adverse weather conditions, typically found in Britain.

 Einkorn (Triticum monococcum) is the oldest cereal grain to be grown for human consumption.
 It was domesticated in the Near East in c.
 9,500 BC, and spread to Britain in the Neolithic period c.
 4,500 BC.
 Charred and waterlogged grains of einkorn have been found on early archaeological sites throughout the British Isles.
 It was replaced by the much larger grained emmer wheat (Triticum dicoccum) in the Bronze Age, and survived as a relict crop in some areas of continental Europe because of its ability to grow on poor soils and in upland areas unsuitable for other crops.